 By Emily Pilkington

 In a previous post, I shared a collection of picture books to help families discuss racial justice and reconciliation.
-This post shares ten favorite chapter books that provide opportunities to do the same with upper-elementary and middle-school-aged children.
+This post shares nine favorite chapter books that provide opportunities to do the same with upper-elementary and middle-school-aged children.

 Roll of Thunder, Hear My Cry by Mildred D. Taylor